antmicro/kintex-410t-devboard/README.md

 ### Overview

-his repository contains open hardware design files for a devkit created for AMD-Xilinx [Kintex-7 K410T](https://www.xilinx.com/products/silicon-devices/fpga/kintex-7.html) FPGA.
+This repository contains open hardware design files for a devkit created for AMD-Xilinx [Kintex-7 K410T](https://www.xilinx.com/products/silicon-devices/fpga/kintex-7.html) FPGA.

 This development board routes the I/O interfaces from the SoM and provides the necessary power buses.
 The design files were prepared in KiCad 6.